All Episodes

 We want to know why this is taking so long.

-How many other such submissions for these S4s for the ability to go public have been extended out this far uh this year, last year, and in general.
+How many other such submissions for these S4s for the ability to go public have been extended out this far this year, last year, and in general.

-And I'm gonna get the data.
+And I'm going to get the data.

-We we're we're we're not done here.
+We're not done here.

-We're gonna keep on digging.
+We're going to keep on digging.

 Well, keep us up to speed, Congressman, because this is a big deal.

-Three hundred and fifty three days so far.
+353 days so far.

-We appreciate you uh coming on.
+We appreciate you coming on.

-I mean, clearly it's truth social, but this is about because Truth Social is going to continue.
+I mean, clearly it's Truth Social, but this is about because Truth Social is going to continue.

 This is about the 20 million investors.

-Uh we we're gonna get the answers for people.
+We're going to get the answers for people.

 Appreciate you being with us.

-Uh, Congressman Dan Muser of Pennsylvania.
+Thank you so much, Congressman Dan Muser of Pennsylvania.

 Quick break.

-We'll head to our phones when we get back, 800 941 Sean.
+We'll head to our phones when we get back.

-We've got it all uh tonight.
+We've got it all tonight.

 It's the Biden family scandals, 9 Eastern on Hannity on Fox.

-And now a word from the forty-sixth president of the United States.
+And now a word from the 46th president of the United States.

-We're gonna seize the luxury homes and other ill-begotten gays of Putin's Sean Hannity is on right now.
+Sean Hannity is on right now.

-And let's get to our phones.
+Let's get to our phones.

-Shauna uh is our number.
+800-941-Shauna is our number.

 Montana, beautiful Montana.

-There are plenty of days, Bill in Montana.
+There are plenty of days, Bill, in Montana.

 I wish I was out there on Yellowstone Ranch somewhere.